vippsas/vipps-developers/newsletters/2020-12-newsletter.md

 We appreciate all suggestions for improvement to our development platform, including complaints!
-To encourage this, we will send two (2) Vipps socks to everyone that creates a (somewhat meaningful) issue or PR for our API documentation before January 31 2021.
+To encourage this, we will send two (2) Vipps socks to everyone that creates a (somewhat meaningful) issue or PR for our API documentation before January 31, 2021.

-What do do:
+What to do:

 1. Create an issue or PR in the appropriate GitHub repo.
 2. Wait for our comment (it may not be immediate).
-3. If we think it's "OK", we will ask you to send an email to us with your address.
+3. If we think it's "OK", we will ask you to email us with your address.

 While we are keen to fix even the tiniest typos, we hope to get as many "real" improvements as possible and not drown in microscopic issues, so: